shakespete/react/React Notes.md

 After assigning the ref to an element or component, the ref can be accessed via refContainer.current.
 If InitialValue is set, refContainer.current will be set to this value before assignment.

-When calling useRef(), you’re creating an object.
+<strong>When calling useRef(), you’re creating an object.
 This object is a container for storing any mutable value.
-Refs persist between renders but don’t trigger re-renders.
+Refs persist between renders but don’t trigger re-renders.</strong>

 Updating a ref value is considered a side effect.
 This is the reason why you want to update your ref value in event handlers and effects and not during rendering (unless you are working on lazy initialization).

 <h3>useLayoutEffect</h3>
-The useLayoutEffect Hook is identical to the useEffect Hook, but it fires synchronously after all DOM mutations are completed and before the component is rendered in the browser.
+The useLayoutEffect Hook is identical to the useEffect Hook, but it fires synchronously after all DOM mutations are completed and before the component is painted on the browser.

 Do not use this Hook unless it is really needed, which is only in certain edge cases. useLayoutEffect will block visual updates in the browser, and thus, is slower than useEffect.

-The rule here is to use useEffect first.
-If your mutation changes the appearance of the DOM node, which can cause it to flicker, you should use useLayoutEffect instead.
+<strong>The rule here is to use useEffect first.
+If your mutation changes the appearance of the DOM node, which can cause it to flicker, you should use useLayoutEffect instead.</strong>

 1) render
 2) useLayoutEffect is called